-With its new “Brite” OLED series, Philips is now also paving the way for the use of OLED lighting in functional situations.
-The Brite FL300 is the first representative of this new series and has impressive performance specifications for OLED panels, providing 300 lumens over a good 144 cm2 at an efficiency of over 50 lumens per watt.
-This makes it the brightest commercially available OLED in the world.
-Shipping from the third quarter of 2014, the Brite FL300 will be available in a variety of integration levels.
+With its “Brite” OLED series, Philips is now also paving the way for the use of OLED lighting in functional situations.
+The Brite FL300 is the first representative of this new series and has impressive performance specifications for OLED panels, providing 300 lumens over a good 144 cm2 at an efficiency of 50 lumens per watt.
+This makes it the world’s brightest OLED commercially available, capable of being used in functional lighting applications.
+The Brite FL300 is available in a variety of integration levels.
 This makes it the ideal introduction to the world of OLED lighting for OEMs, for example.
-The Brite FL300 has already begun to show what it can do, and has been chosen by Italian furniture manufacturer Riva1920 for use in its first light: the K Blade.
-Philips themselves are also using four of these OLEDs in their first OLED luminaire, which will be launched in spring 2014.buy
+The Brite FL300 has already begun to show what it can do, and has been chosen by German designer Thomas Emde for his OLED luminaire series sold under the OMLED brand label (see under projects).
+Philips themselves are also using four of these OLEDs in their first OLED luminaire, called Philips ThinAir, which will be launched in 2015.buy

 Being extremely thin, OLEDs are virtually made to do their job subtly below shelves or wall units.
 Unlike traditional light sources, which are difficult to hide, OLEDs remain invisible until they are needed – then they spread their natural, even light across the depth of the room.
 On a shop shelf the light not only looks better – it also has practical advantages.
 Thanks to its illumination at depth, the owner is suddenly presented with more attractive sales areas than before.
 The changeover to modern lighting technology is made even easier by the use of Lumiblade undershelf light OLEDs.
 The plastic frame in a choice of white, black or silver contains not only a Brite FL300 OLED, but also the electronics required for operation.
 Simply mount the housing where you want it, connect to the power and you’re done.
 It couldn’t be any easier.